GevArakelyan/simple.ai/Image.Processing/Image.Formats/Readme.md

 ## PNG format (Portable Network Graphics)

-PNG is short for Portable Network Graphic, a type of raster image file.
+PNG is a type of raster image file.
 It's particularly popular file type with web designers because it can handle graphics with transparent or semi-transparent backgrounds.

 **The file format isn't patented, so you can open a PNG using any image editing software without the need for licensing.**